Best Cashback Credit Cards

 In the realm of cashback credit cards, we can help you narrow down your choices based on your rewards mindset, whether it’s “Just surprise me with some cash back at some point” or “I’m ready to do some doctorate-level mathematics each time I swipe.”

 Get a flat-rate, cashback credit card if you want rewards to fall into your lap with the least amount of effort.
 If rotating rewards categories or tracking complex point systems makes your head spin, a simple flat-rate cashback credit card is a no-brainer alternative.
 With each swipe of the card you know exactly what you’re earning.
-(Look for a card that pays 1.5% cashback, at a minimum.)
+(See our recommendations for the best flat-rate cash back credit cards.)

 • Keep in mind: With a flat-rate cashback card you give up the opportunity to earn a higher percentage cashback on purchases, leaving some potential rewards money on the table.